rbb-data/svelte-starter/README.md

 **Features:**

 - Static builds that can be hosted on a static file server
-- Loading data from Google sheets
+- Loads data from Google sheets
-- Fetching structured data from [ArchieML](http://archieml.org)-formatted Google docs
+- Fetches structured data from [ArchieML](http://archieml.org)-formatted Google docs
-- Easy deployment to Google Cloud Storage and rbb’s static servers
+- Easy deployment to rbb's Google Cloud Storage
 - Pre-generated iframe snippet to embed build into a foreign website with [a resizer script](https://github.com/rbb-data/iframe-sizer-script) supported by default
 - [Style Dictionary](https://amzn.github.io/style-dictionary/#/) as a single source of truth for design tokens
-- (Component library, documented at https://rbb-data.github.io/svelte-starter/)
+- Component library, documented at https://rbb-data.github.io/svelte-starter/

 ## Get started